tyh24647/The-Lord-of-the-Rings-Battle-for-Middle-Earth-II-Mac-OSX-Port/README.txt

 #   This version has been modified to run on computers running on MacOSX,
 #   however it has only been tested on El Capitan and Yosemite.
 #
-#   Feel free to contact me via reddit:'u/tylero056' or email:'tyhostager@gmail.com'
-#   with any questions you might have.
+#   Feel free to contact me via reddit:/u/tylero056 with any questions you might have.
 #
 #   AUTHOR:     tylero056
 #   VERSION:    02/23/17
 #
 ##############################################################################################

-INSTALLATION INSTRUCTIONS:
+V1.0.1b1 INSTALLATION INSTRUCTIONS:
-- Unzip the compressed folder with the password I have provided
-- Mount and open the .dmg file
+- Download and install via the installation package here: https://mega.nz/#!fhoEgBII!kYI396ha6IginOu1GUYdRCS5OzyesF5if5UIU_Uwqlc
-- drag-and-drop the application icon into the Applications folder
+- MIRROR LINK(S):
+    - goo.gl/0C9EUq

 ADDITIONAL CONFIGURATIONS:
 - Changing screen resolution